 April showers bring May flowers, but with this project you don’t have to wait until next month to enjoy the blooms.

-Fresh flowers abound with this embroidered pillowcase which features a field of delightful, 3-dimensional petals.
+Fresh flowers abound with this embroidered floral pillow which features a field of delightful, 3-dimensional petals.

 Throughout this post, I’ll walk you through how I made the flowers and share a few tips on finishing off a perfect pillowcase.